Head-to-head comparison across 1benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 MiMo-V2.5-Pro

 Pick MiMo-V2.5-Pro if you want the stronger benchmark profile.
-DeepSeek V3.2 only becomes the better choice if coding is the priority or you want the cheaper token bill.
+DeepSeek V3.2 only becomes the better choice if coding is the priority or you would rather avoid the extra latency and token burn of a reasoning model.

 Coding